jvanwouw/acarsdec/README.md

 Acarsdec is a multi-channels acars decoder with built-in rtl_sdr, airspy front end or sdrplay device.
 Since 3.0, It comes with a database backend : acarsserv to store received acars messages.
 (See acarsserv chapter below).

+This is a fork of acarsdec for my personal use.
+The head has been reset to an old commit from 2018, before TLeconte's acarsdec project added libacars support and used CMake.
+It may be improved upon at some point in the future and likewise further functionality that I do not need may be removed.

 ## Features :

  * up to 8 channels decoded simultaneously